Air Caraïbes

-Air Caraïbes ([kaʁaib]) is a French airline based in the French West Indies, with its headquarters in Les Abymes in Guadeloupe.
+Air Caraïbes ([kaʁaib]) is a French West Indian airline, with its headquarters in Les Abymes, Guadeloupe.
 The airline's main base of operations is at Pointe-à-Pitre International Airport in Guadeloupe, with a focus city at Martinique Aimé Césaire International Airport, near Fort-de-France in Martinique.
-It operates scheduled and charter services in the West Indies, as well as transatlantic flights based at Paris Orly Airport in Metropolitan France.
+It operates scheduled and charter services in the West Indies, as well as transatlantic flights to and from Paris Orly Airport in Metropolitan France.